techidaily/site-smart-video-editing/source/_posts/new-gopro-quik-worth-it-plus-top-pc-video-editing-alternatives-for-2024.md

 In this article, we will do a brief review of the GoPro Quik Desktop app.
 We will take a look at its features.
 We will discuss its benefits and drawbacks.
 In the end, we will provide you with our opinion on whether this app is worth your time and efforts or not.
 So, if you want to know about GoPro Quik in-depth, make sure you read the full article.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-record-videos.techidaily.com/new-2024-approved-exclusive-movies-behind-the-best-chart/"><u>[New] 2024 Approved  Exclusive Movies Behind the Best Chart</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/new-elevate-your-ears-10-pro-tips-for-excellent-sound-quality-for-2024/"><u>[New] Elevate Your Ears  10 Pro Tips for Excellent Sound Quality for 2024</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/new-optimize-instagram-posts-with-smart-hashtag-selection-tactics-for-2024/"><u>[New] Optimize Instagram Posts with Smart Hashtag Selection Tactics for 2024</u></a></li>
-<li><a href="https://remote-screen-capture.techidaily.com/updated-10-ultimate-screen-recording-software-on-windowsmac/"><u>[Updated] 10 Ultimate Screen Recording Software on Windows/Mac</u></a></li>
-<li><a href="https://fox-boxes.techidaily.com/updated-in-2024-extensive-analysis-best-cloud-storage-recommendations/"><u>[Updated] In 2024, Extensive Analysis  Best Cloud Storage Recommendations</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-quick-captioning-method-for-enhanced-youtube-video-quality/"><u>[Updated] Quick Captioning Method for Enhanced YouTube Video Quality</u></a></li>
-<li><a href="https://article-posts.techidaily.com/2024-approved-exclusive-selection-best-5-free-convertors-for-video-from-gifs/"><u>2024 Approved  Exclusive Selection  Best 5 Free Convertors for Video From GIFs</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/2024-approved-navigating-srt-in-windows-macos-environments/"><u>2024 Approved  Navigating SRT in Windows, macOS Environments</u></a></li>
-<li><a href="https://some-tips.techidaily.com/2024-approved-pushing-boundaries-top-2023s-professional-360-cameras/"><u>2024 Approved  Pushing Boundaries  Top 2023'S Professional 360 Cameras</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/2024-approved-ultimate-list-of-mac-friendly-video-to-mp4-codecs/"><u>2024 Approved  Ultimate List of Mac-Friendly Video to MP4 Codecs</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-the-art-of-speech-to-text-conversion-tips-and-tools/"><u>2024 Approved The Art of Speech-to-Text Conversion Tips and Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-there-are-several-options-for-smoothing-and-stabilizing-motion-in-after-effects-stable-footage-the-three-most-important-methods-to-master-are-/"><u>2024 Approved There Are Several Options for Smoothing and Stabilizing Motion in After Effects Stable Footage.
-The Three Most Important Methods to Master Are Listed Below</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-transform-your-images-into-videos-with-these-10-online-tools/"><u>2024 Approved Transform Your Images Into Videos with These 10 Online Tools</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/artful-humor-chuckledrawings-for-2024/"><u>Artful Humor  ChuckleDrawings for 2024</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/expert-advice-capturing-and-storing-twitter-vids-on-phones-for-2024/"><u>Expert Advice  Capturing and Storing Twitter Vids on Phones for 2024</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-office-documents-effectively-by-stellar-guide/"><u>How to Repair Office Documents Effectively</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/in-2024-capturing-win10-our-best-screen-recorder-picks/"><u>In 2024, Capturing Win10  Our Best Screen Recorder Picks</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/in-2024-streamline-your-writing-process-transcribing-with-microsoft-word/"><u>In 2024, Streamline Your Writing Process  Transcribing with Microsoft Word</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-the-last-wav-converter-tutorial-youll-ever-need/"><u>In 2024, The Last Wav Converter Tutorial Youll Ever Need</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-top-15-apps-to-hack-wifi-password-on-realme-gt-5-pro-by-drfone-android/"><u>In 2024, Top 15 Apps To Hack WiFi Password On Realme GT 5 Pro</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-transform-your-footage-expert-video-editing-for-sony-camcorder-users/"><u>In 2024, Transform Your Footage Expert Video Editing for Sony Camcorder Users</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-video-tag-management-made-easy-top-editors-for-windows-and-mac/"><u>In 2024, Video Tag Management Made Easy Top Editors for Windows and Mac</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-from-basic-to-brilliant-mastering-video-editing-effects-for-beginners-for-2024/"><u>New From Basic to Brilliant Mastering Video Editing Effects for Beginners for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-create-stunning-videos-with-these-10-android-movie-makers/"><u>New In 2024, Create Stunning Videos with These 10 Android Movie Makers</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-here-are-5-best-free-imovie-online-alternatives-that-you-can-use-on-chromebook-linux-windows-pc-mac-android-iphone-without-downloading/"><u>New In 2024, Here Are 5 Best Free iMovie Online Alternatives that You Can Use on Chromebook, Linux, Windows PC, Mac, Android, iPhone without Downloading</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-how-to-stabilize-your-video-in-the-final-cut-pro/"><u>New In 2024, How to Stabilize Your Video in the Final Cut Pro?</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-maximizing-fcpx-efficiency-troubleshooting-strategies-for-editors/"><u>New In 2024, Maximizing FCPX Efficiency Troubleshooting Strategies for Editors</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-say-goodbye-to-imovie-10-exceptional-android-video-editing-apps-youll-love/"><u>New In 2024, Say Goodbye to iMovie 10 Exceptional Android Video Editing Apps Youll Love</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-top-6-windows-video-editors-alternatives-to-movie-maker/"><u>New In 2024, Top 6 Windows Video Editors Alternatives to Movie Maker</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-unleash-your-potential-top-video-resume-creators-with-free-templates-and-tips/"><u>New In 2024, Unleash Your Potential Top Video Resume Creators with Free Templates and Tips</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-learn-to-make-an-emotional-video-with-photos-and-music-for-2024/"><u>New Learn to Make an Emotional Video with Photos and Music for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-merge-mov-files-for-free-top-5-video-joiner-tools/"><u>New Merge MOV Files for Free Top 5 Video Joiner Tools</u></a></li>
-<li><a href="https://extra-support.techidaily.com/pros-picks-5-best-low-frame-rate-recorders-for-2024/"><u>Pros' Picks  5 Best Low Frame Rate Recorders for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/simplify-avi-editing-a-step-by-step-guide-to-trimming-and-splitting-for-2024/"><u>Simplify AVI Editing A Step-by-Step Guide to Trimming and Splitting for 2024</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/0-free-stock-footage-websites-you-should-know/"><u>Top 10 Free Stock Footage Websites You Should Know</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/unblur-your-creativity-top-video-blur-apps-for-mobile-devices-for-2024/"><u>Unblur Your Creativity Top Video Blur Apps for Mobile Devices for 2024</u></a></li>
-<li><a href="https://techidaily.com/undelete-lost-call-logs-from-tecno-spark-10-pro-by-fonelab-android-recover-call-logs/"><u>Undelete lost call logs from Tecno Spark 10 Pro</u></a></li>
-<li><a href="https://techidaily.com/undelete-lost-messages-from-google-pixel-8-by-fonelab-android-recover-messages/"><u>Undelete lost messages from Google Pixel 8</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-android-video-editing-on-a-budget-top-free-and-paid-apps/"><u>Updated 2024 Approved Android Video Editing on a Budget Top Free and Paid Apps</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/updated-2024-approved-basic-vocal-transformation-techniques-summary-of-features-and-alternative-solutions/"><u>Updated 2024 Approved Basic Vocal Transformation Techniques Summary of Features and Alternative Solutions</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-best-free-online-video-editors-for-merging-clips/"><u>Updated 2024 Approved Best Free Online Video Editors for Merging Clips</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-get-started-with-video-editing-best-free-resources-desktoponlinemobile/"><u>Updated 2024 Approved Get Started with Video Editing Best Free Resources Desktop/Online/Mobile</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-take-your-videos-to-the-next-level-6-expert-adobe-premiere-tips/"><u>Updated 2024 Approved Take Your Videos to the Next Level 6 Expert Adobe Premiere Tips</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-transform-your-footage-expert-advice-for-creating-polished-professional-movies/"><u>Updated 2024 Approved Transform Your Footage Expert Advice for Creating Polished, Professional Movies</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-here-you-will-find-top-10-best-free-and-paid-final-cut-pro-x-alternatives-that-you-can-use-on-windows-mac-or-linux-computer-for-2024/"><u>Updated Here, You Will Find Top 10 Best Free and Paid Final Cut Pro X Alternatives that You Can Use on Windows, Mac or Linux Computer for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-read-this-article-to-get-a-fair-and-unbiased-guide-on-top-five-mod-editors-the-article-will-illustrate-the-features-pros-and-cons-of-each-of-the-too/"><u>Updated Read This Article to Get a Fair and Unbiased Guide on Top Five MOD Editors.
-The Article Will Illustrate the Features, Pros and Cons of Each of the Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-s-top-rated-cartoon-video-editors-for-newbies-for-2024/"><u>Updated S Top Rated Cartoon Video Editors for Newbies for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-say-goodbye-to-boring-videos-top-time-lapse-apps-for-iphone-and-android-users-for-2024/"><u>Updated Say Goodbye to Boring Videos Top Time-Lapse Apps for iPhone and Android Users for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-show-off-your-gaming-skills-a-beginners-guide-to-sharing-ps4-screenshots-for-2024/"><u>Updated Show Off Your Gaming Skills A Beginners Guide to Sharing PS4 Screenshots for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-the-best-free-avi-video-rotators-for-windows-mac-android-and-iphone-in-year-for-2024/"><u>Updated The Best Free AVI Video Rotators for Windows, MAC, Android, and iPhone in Year for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-the-tiktok-creators-guide-to-aspect-ratio-for-2024/"><u>Updated The TikTok Creators Guide to Aspect Ratio for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-video-speed-controllers-best-software-for-windows-mac-and-more-for-2024/"><u>Updated Video Speed Controllers Best Software for Windows, Mac, and More for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-what-we-learned-from-the-best-ogg-converters-for-2024/"><u>Updated What We Learned From the Best OGG Converters for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/vertical-video-mastery-a-smartphone-creators-guide-for-2024/"><u>Vertical Video Mastery A Smartphone Creators Guide for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"